What to expect when caring for a large breed dog

 Becoming a great owner

-Dogs are officially the most popular pet in the UK – but caring for a large breed comes with its own set of responsibilities.
+Dogs are officially the most popular pet in the UK – but caring for a large breed dog comes with its own set of responsibilities.
 By understanding their specific needs as outlined above, you can make sure your pet leads a happy, healthy and fulfilling life by your side!